OpenDSA/OpenDSA/RST/source/Glossary.rst

       A sort that relies on the best-case cost of :term:`insertion sort` to improve over :math:`\Theta(n^2)` worst case cost.

+   signature
+      In a programming language, the signature for a function is its return type and its list of parameters and their types.

    simple type
       A type whose values contain no subparts.
 An example is the integers.